 - Just need a few slices of something?
 Grab it from the salad bar!
 Already cleaned, chopped, and ready to go.
 Sure, it may be more expensive than buying it whole — until you factor in what it costs when you let that celery sit in your crisper drawer for three months before it goes in the trash!
 (Though here’s a trick for making celery last longer: wrap it in aluminum foil and keep it in the crisper drawer.)

 - Keeping some canned pumpkin puree on hand is an easy-peasy way to add a yellow/orange veggie to anything that has a sauce: spaghetti sauce, taco meat, chili and other soups.
 Check out my Soup Method.

 - Cruise the grocery store freezer section for new options in frozen prepped veggies and veggie mixes you may not be aware of.
-Cubed butternut squash and cauliflower “rice” are a couple I haven’t tried but want to.
-Just stay away from the ones that come with sauce, rice, or pasta.
+Cubed butternut squash and cauliflower “rice” are still whole foods, but eliminate the mess and hassle of prepping them in your own kitchen.
+Just stay away from frozen veggies that come with sauce, rice, or pasta.